 To assess the relevance of the predictions, we analyzed and compared the performance of the time series models using some of the generally used measures, including coefficient of determination (R2), root mean square error (RMSE), and mean absolute error (MAE).

 Results

-Table 1: The summary of Auto-Regressive Integrated Moving Average (ARIMA) and Auto-Regressive Integrated Moving Average with explanatory variable (ARIMAX) model.
+Table 1: The summary of the Auto-Regressive Integrated Moving Average (ARIMA) and Auto-Regressive Integrated Moving Average with explanatory variable (ARIMAX) model.